macs30200-s22/replication-materials-atowey-uchi/README.md

 # Sentiment Analysis of Ivermectin Tweets (August 2021)
 The code and data in this repository are for Allison Towey's Perspectives on Computational Ressearch project.

+Please note that due to the size of the tweets file, there are unable to all be updated in this github repository.

 The code is written in Python 3.9.7.
 The following packages are required to run the code:
 #### Utilities
 import re